jdlehman/react-fuzzy-filter/README.md

 ### initialSearch

 `initialSearch` is an optional string that can override the initial search state when the component is created.
+Updating this value will also update the input value, meaning it is possible to provide the `initialSearch` from a value that is either async or not known until moments after the first render.

 ### inputProps